Bad For Our Cities

 Millions of residents live and work along these tourist flight paths.
 With lax passenger screening, these helicopters pose a serious security and safety risk, as well as diminishes our quality of life.
 The incessant and loud non-essential helicopter flights over our homes, parks and open spaces detract from the urban oases residents and tourists need as a respite from busy streets.
 Especially during the pandemic, it’s even more important that helicopters don’t pollute our air space.

 Bad For Public Health

-Excessive helicopter noise can lead to slower brain development in children and eventual brain damage, if not curtailed early.
+Excessive helicopter noise can lead to slower brain development in children, if not curtailed early.
 It can also impair memory, reading comprehension and cognitive abilities.
 With over 30 NYC helicopter crashes since 1980 (many resulting in serious injuries and fatalities), the risk of bodily harm to residents and tourists by nonessential helicopters flying above our densely populated cities is a risk too great to continue to allow.

 Bad For The Environment

 Each helicopter produces 950 pounds of carbon dioxide per hour.
 The average car produces 22 pounds per hour.
 Eight choppers idling on the heliport is like 340 cars idling outside your window.
 Fossil-fuel guzzling nonessential helicopters, such as those used for tourist joyrides, are the antithesis of environmentally-friendly modes of transport.
 With the extreme negative effects of climate change looming for coastal cities such as NYC (eg., rising sea levels and ensuing floods; deadly heat waves), we must end the use of such carbon-intensive, unnecessary aircraft incessantly flying in our airspace for no good reasons.